Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

     unzip trained_entity_linker.zip
     ```

-    **NOTE**: Make sure to move the `trained_entity_linker` folder into a `models` folder within the main `entity_linking_2022` directory.
+11. Before proceeding, make sure to move the `trained_entity_linker` folder into a `models` folder within the main `entity_linking_2022` directory.

-11. In order to run the scripts in the inference folders, you will need to download datasets which are hosted on our Figshare.
-For [facebook/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/inference), you will require the [fb_2022_adid_text.csv.gz](https://figshare.wesleyan.edu/account/articles/26124295) dataset and for [google/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/google/inference) you will require the [g2022_adid_01062021_11082022_text.csv.gz](https://figshare.wesleyan.edu/account/articles/26124343) dataset.
-When running the inference files, make sure you have changed the file paths so that they match up to how things are set up on your machine.
+    Next, in order to run the scripts in the inference folders, you will need to download datasets which are hosted on our Figshare.
+For [facebook/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/inference), you will require the `fb_2022_adid_text.csv.gz` dataset and for [google/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/google/inference) you will require the `g2022_adid_01062021_11082022_text.csv.gz` dataset.
+If you have not downloaded these datasets yet, you can do so by following [this link](https://www.creativewmp.com/data-access/) and completing the Data Access form, which will redirect you to a page with the download files.

-    To download these datasets, you can either navigate to Figshare and download from there, or use the Bash file we provide for this purpose.
-To use the Bash file, run these commands in terminal.

-    ```bash
-    chmod +x download_files.sh
-    ./download_files.sh -data
-    ```

-    **NOTE**: Make sure to move the datasets into the same directory as where the main `entity_linking_2022` directory is located (**not** inside the `entity_linking_2022` directory).
+    Once downloaded, move the datasets into the same directory as where the main `entity_linking_2022` directory is located (so that the `entity_linking_2022` folder, the `fb_2022_adid_text.csv.gz` file, and the `g2022_adid_01062021_11082022_text.csv.gz` file are all located in the same place).

+12. Make sure that the working directory of your terminal is the `entity_linking_2022` directory before moving forward.
+You can achieve this through using the `cd` command, e.g., `cd GitHub_Repos/CREATIVE/entity_linking_2022/`.
+If you need to move back a directory, `cd ..` works for that purpose.

-12. Finally, run the inferences scripts in this repo according to their numbering.
+13. You are now ready to run the inferences scripts in this repo according to their numbering.
 For example, if you want to run the Facebook inference pipeline, you can run the scripts in the following order:

     1. [facebook/inference/01_combine_text_asr_ocr.R](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/01_combine_text_asr_ocr.R)
     2. [facebook/inference/02_entity_linking_inference.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/02_entity_linking_inference.py)
     3. [facebook/inference/03_combine_results.R](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/03_combine_results.R)

-    You can do so by running the following commands in your terminal:
+    You can do so by running the following commands in your terminal in the order given:

     ```bash
     Rscript facebook/inference/01_combine_text_asr_ocr.R